THE town of Wallingford wants its own Olympic hero to carry the torch through the town when it arrives next month.

 “It was an amazing experience taking part in the Olympics at such a young age and I inspired my brother Richard Lester to compete as a rower in the Montreal Olympics in 1976 when he was 27.”

 But town councillor Bernard Stone said: “If it had been left to local people then Ken would have carried the torch.
-We did all we could to promote him as a torchbearer and unfortunately that was not successful.
+We did all we could to promote him as a torchbearer and unfortunately that was

 “It’s a massive boost that the torch is coming to a small town like Wallingford and I want everyone to support the runners carrying the torch through the town.”